Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Contextual information representation

-This section explores how multi-agent trajectory prediction models incorporate contextual information into their frameworks. \emph{Context} refers here to the various external factors that may influence agent trajectories.
-This includes the static environment (\textit{e.g}., obstacles like buildings, walls, and other permanent structures) and dynamic elements, such as the movements and behaviors of surrounding agents (pedestrians, vehicles, etc.), temporary obstacles, and environmental changes (\textit{e.g.}, opening doors, moving furniture, construction work, or street closures outdoors).
+This section explores how multi-agent trajectory prediction models incorporate contextual information. \emph{Context} refers to external factors that influence agent trajectories, including the static environment (\textit{e.g}., obstacles like buildings, walls, and other permanent structures) and dynamic elements, such as the movements and behaviors of surrounding agents (pedestrians, vehicles, etc.), temporary obstacles, and environmental changes (\textit{e.g.}, doors opening, furniture being moved, construction, street closures).
 By examining how models use this information to enhance prediction accuracy, we can better understand their underlying mechanisms.

-First, we review how early approaches have focused on mono-agent prediction in static environments.
-In earlier HTP models, only the past trajectory and the static environment (such as surrounding obstacles) were considered, often through RGB images or semantic segmentation to generate some maps of stationary elements.
-Next, we discuss techniques for encoding \emph{dynamic} contextual data.
+First, we discuss techniques for encoding \emph{dynamic} contextual data.
 This involves moving obstacles, such as other agents whose movements may influence the trajectory of the target agent.
-Approaches to handle these interactions include pooling, encoders, and Graph Neural Networks (GNN), which aggregate and simplify this complex data.
-Finally, we explore models that combine both static and dynamic information for trajectory prediction, integrating semantic maps with social graph features, for example.
-The proposed layout for this Section is illustrated in Figure~\ref{fig:context}.
+We review techniques such as pooling, encoders, and Graph Neural Networks (GNN), which aggregate and simplify this complex data.
+Then, we examine models that combine both static and dynamic information.